whoisbma/Code-2-SP17/week3-DOM_and_APIs/README.md

 ![DOM](http://www.w3schools.com/js/pic_htmltree.gif "DOM")

-The DOM is a specification for how HTML is structured.
-Whenever we write some basic HTML, such as:
+The DOM is a specification for how HTML documents is structured.

+Whenever you write some basic HTML, such as:

 ```
 <html>